Skip to main content

 Request handler

-The request_fnc function is executed each time that the server has a job for the agent.
+The request_fnc function runs each time the server has a job for the agent.
 The framework expects workers to explicitly accept or reject each job request.
-If you accept the request, your entrypoint function is called.
+If the worker accepts the request, your entrypoint function is called.
 If the request is rejected, it's sent to the next available worker.
+A rejection indicates that the worker is unable to handle the job, not that the job itself is invalid.
+The framework simply reassigns it to another worker.

-By default, if left blank, the behavior is to auto-accept all requests dispatched to the worker.
+If request_fnc is not defined, the default behavior is to automatically accept all requests dispatched to the worker.

 async def request_fnc(req: JobRequest):